yellowberryHN/redive/docs/guide.md

 you don't need GeForce Experience, because that shit sucks.
 Select `Custom Install`, uncheck everything, then click `Next`.
 Wait for this process to complete, you may see your screen flicker.

+> NOTE:
-**If any of the installers prompt you to restart, select `Restart Later.`** Install the FTDI driver, Management Engine, Chipset, and Audio drivers.
+> If any of the installers prompt you to restart, select `Restart Later.`

+Install the FTDI driver, Management Engine, Chipset, and Audio drivers.

 Now install the both Visual C++ Redists, and the DirectX Redist.
 Specify a path for the DirectX Redist (I usually use `C:\DX`), and run `DXSETUP` from that folder to install.